Salmontree/Nevada/README.md

 ### Tab Stats

-Say goodbye to external overlays!
-Your tablist is (optionally) adapted to include stats and tags for each player. _Only works in Bedwars._
+The tablist is (optionally) adapted to include stats and tags for each player. _Only works in Bedwars._
 - `Bedwars Level`
 - `Tags`
 - One stat from the list: `Finals`, `FKDR`, `Wins`, `WLR`, `Beds`, `BBLR`